How to use Nielsen’s Book2Look Biblet for book marketing

 Recently, editor, author and agent Danielle Binks set my sights on a new book marketing tool she’s started using, created by Nielsen.
 The ‘Book2Look Biblet’ is an interactive widget for each of your books, which can be embedded on a website, and made to be shared on social media.
 The widget can include readable excerpts of your book, reviews, links to retailers, and more.
 Here’s Danielle on her experience with using a book2look biblet:

-“I think authors can get a little too much in their own heads when it comes to book-promotion - so using Book2Look Biblet as a resource with the basics (reviews, preview, links to purchase...) it just takes all the hassle out of having to write promo-copy on channels, and keep copying & pasting endless links.
-It's just so much neater, and really breaks down the pressure-points of promo!”
+“I think authors can get a little too much in their own heads when it comes to book promotion – so using Book2Look Biblet as a resource with the basics (reviews, preview, links to purchase…) just takes all the hassle out of having to write promo-copy on channels, and keep copying & pasting endless links.
+It’s just so much neater, and really breaks down the pressure points of the promo!”

 Table of contents